sjb8100/VoxLauncher/README.md

 * Ability to launch Vox game.
 * Adjust graphical and rendering options before launching game.
 * Save and load settings files.
-* News and information relating to Vox, pulled from online source.
+* News and information relating to Vox, pulled from and online data source.
 * Auto-patching for Vox.

 ## Setup